7 Winning Social Media Marketing Strategies for the Holiday Season

 58% of shoppers will be looking to social media for holiday-buying inspiration.

-And with $33.9 billion in sales between Thanksgiving Day and Cyber Monday in 2021 — at its peak, shoppers were spending $12 million every minute — you can bet that second helping of pumpkin pie that every single brand on the internet will be vying for their attention with outrageous offers.
+And with $33.9 billion in sales between Thanksgiving Day and Cyber Monday in 2021 — at its peak, shoppers were spending $12 million every minute — you can bet your second helping of pumpkin pie that every single brand on the internet will be vying for their attention with outrageous offers.

 Manage all your social media accounts in one place.